 In light of the education and training of the BCBA and BCaBA to assess the RBT in behavior plan implementation and data collection, the behavior analyst performing the RBT Competency Assessment is best able to assess, in practice, the ongoing successful performance of core task-list skills is an appropriate way to ensure maintained competence.
 Although the RBT Competency Assessment is initially required as an eligibility requirement, it occurs in such close proximity to the written examination and after the RBT’s education and training eligibility requirements, that it functionally serves as an additional initial skill assessment and recertification verification that the core-skills have not deteriorated.
 Other typical recertification activities, particularly continuing education events, are not generally designed or readily available for the high-school educated front-line practitioner.

-- Adhere to the BACB’s ethics requirements identified as relevant to RBTs; and
+- Adhere to the RBT ethics requirements; and

-- Have a Responsible Certificant on record with the BACB; and
+- Maintain a Responsible Certificant on record with the BACB; and

-- Adhere to the supervision requirements outlined below.
+- Adhere to the RBT supervision requirements; and

 We highly recommend completing maintenance requirements, including online applications, no later than 15 days from the credential expiration date.
 This allows sufficient time to address any processing problems well in advance of the credential expiration date.
 All online applications must be completed on or before the credential expiration date in order to avoid lapses in credentialing and late fees.
 Renewal applications may be completed up to 45 days prior to the due date.
 After the expiration date, individuals have 30 days to reinstate their credential following the procedures described here.